bzeiss/hearcal/README.md

 7. Verifying Translation & Making Adjustments

 This is only a starting point.
 If you figure out, that a boost in a specific area due the corrected target curve leads to dull mixes in a specific frequency area when listening on different monitoring system, you need to adjust the equalization or the target curve down in that area and vice-versa for better translation.
 This tool and the target curve will not give you the ideal solution, but just *maybe* a better starting point.
+It may also throw you off totally.
+It might be enough to look at the adjustment graph and just take the results as hint what to check out by manually EQing the normal Harman Over-Ear 2018 correction curve for your headphone.
+Always check your mix translations on multiple monitoring systems and adjust your EQ accordingly for what you have found out.
+Every person compensates differently for what he/she hears.

 Consider running calibration on two different days and comparing results.
 Large differences between sessions suggest measurement noise rather than true hearing characteristics.

 For tuning further, maybe try also [Owliophile](https://owliophile.com/) with and without corrective EQ.

+## 5. Ideas
+* Allow the option to use band-limited noise (e.g., 1/3-oct noise) for a test tone.